d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 In a rough sense, we can think LeNet as consisting of two parts:
 (i) a block of convolutional layers; and
 (ii) a block of fully-connected layers.
-Before getting into the weeds, let us briefly review the model in :numref:`img_lenet`.
+Before getting into the weeds, let's briefly review the model in :numref:`img_lenet`.

 ![Data flow in LeNet 5.
 The input is a handwritten digit, the output a probabilitiy over 10 possible outcomes.](../img/lenet.svg)
 :label:`img_lenet`